British Study Centres Young Learners (BSC YL) runs English summer

 Barring Service) for UK residents, Garda Vetting for Irish residents,

-and local police check from your country of residence (if not a UK or
+and a police check from your country of residence (if not a UK or Irish

 Proof of identity and qualifications will be required.
 Only those